inderjit303/msvsd32bitsram/README.md

 |Low to High Propagation Delay|13.12 ps|
 |Average Propagation Delay|10.15 ps|

-# AI 5 Post-layout simulation of CMOS inverter using Magic
+# AI 4 Post-layout simulation of CMOS inverter using Magic

-## in progress

-# AI 6 Post-layout simulation of CMOS inverter using ALIGN

-## in progress

-# AI 7 Comparing AI 5 and 6

-## in progress
+## Covered in Week 1

-# AI 8 Enroll in FREE VSD-custom layout course
+# AI 5 Enroll in FREE VSD-custom layout course

-## Enrolled and completed the course
+## Enrolled and completed

-# AI 9 Pre-layout simulation of a function Fn using ngspice
+# AI 6 Pre-layout simulation of a function Fn using ngspice

 1. The following circuit (fig 12) is implemented using CMOS logic design style
 2. Fn= [(B+D).(A+C)+E.F]'